 What Plantar Fasciitis Sufferers Need to Know About Standing Desks and Treadmill Desks

 As the longest-time sufferer of plantar fasciitis (8 years) and longest-time user of treadmill desks (6 years) on the WorkWhileWalking staff, I end up fielding most of the questions we get from readers who suffer from some degree of fasciitis.
-In this blog post I’ll sum up my personal anecdotal experience as well as inputs we’ve received from numerous podiatrists, orthopedists, chiropractors, physical therapists, and massage therapists with extensive experience treating plantar fasciitis patients.
+In this blog post, I’ll sum up my personal anecdotal experience as well as inputs we’ve received from numerous podiatrists, orthopedists, chiropractors, physical therapists, and massage therapists with extensive experience treating plantar fasciitis patients.
 If you’re dealing with foot pain outside of plantar fasciitis, be sure to read our more general article on 5 Ways to Keep Your Feet Happy While Using A Standing Desk.

-For most sufferers, symptoms tend to wax and wane, usually worsening after a trigger event such as overuse, or from walking barefoot or without their prescribed orthotics for anything more than a mid-night pad over to the bathroom.
+For most sufferers, symptoms tend to wax and wane, usually worsening after a trigger event such as overuse, or from walking barefoot or without their prescribed orthotics for anything more than a midnight pad over to the bathroom.
 When that happens there are a variety of conservative remedies available.
 Icing, stretching, self-massage (porcupine balls are among my favorite inexpensive devices for breaking up scar tissue to help relieve the pain), along with basic rest are all effective at relieving pain.
-If things don’t get better quickly a visit to the massage therapist, physical therapist, chiropractor or foot specialist is usually in order –but this involves delay in getting an appointment, time for the visit and some expense.
+If things don’t get better quickly a visit to the massage therapist, physical therapist, chiropractor or foot specialist is usually in order –but this involves a delay in getting an appointment, time for the visit and some expense.
 More extreme cases may require hydrocortisone injections or surgery, both of which can have serious long-term repercussions, and are not to be entered into lightly.